CryMeSomeCrypto/scripts/EarnzCoin-TESTING/README.md

 c.
 Each MN has now its own control script under ~/bin (named with alias you typed before)

 d.
-To see if the blocks are syncing ìwatch EarnzCoin-cli_mn1.sh getinfoî
+To see if the blocks are syncing ‚Äúwatch EarnzCoin-cli_mn1.sh getinfo‚Äù

 e.
 If sync is finished go to your desktop wallet and start MNs in the masternode tab (unlock wallet before).